St. George Illawarra Dragons: Anthony Griffin (2021–2023)

-Shane Flanagan (2024-present)
+Shane Flanagan (2024-2026)

 Before the start of the 2024 NRL season, many pundits predicted St. George Illawarra to finish with the Wooden Spoon after the club had finished 16th the previous year.
 The club would surprise many however earning victories over Melbourne, Penrith and the New Zealand Warriors who had made the preliminary final in 2023.
 With two matches left, the club needed just one victory to secure a finals spot but lost both games and finished 11th on the table.

-In the 2025 NRL season, St. George Illawarra endured a difficult campaign winning only eight games all season.
-In the last three rounds of the season, St. George Illawarra conceded 40 points on each occasion.
-St. George Illawarra also suffered other embarrassing losses throughout the year including losing 46–18 against the Sydney Roosters on the traditional ANZAC Day fixture and suffering a 56–6 loss against the Dolphins.
+In the 2025 NRL season, St. George Illawarra endured a difficult campaign winning three of there first 7 fixtures and then had a horrid season, going on a 5 match losing streak under halfback Kyle Flanagan, St. George Illawarra, also suffered other embarrassing losses throughout the year including losing 40 nil to perennial rivals the South Sydney Rabbitohs and suffering a 56–6 loss against the Dolphins.
 The club would eventually finish 15th on the table.
-There was also talk throughout the year of disharmony behind the scenes at the club.
-Midway through the season, Shane Flanagan's contract as head coach was extended until the end of 2028.
+There was also talk throughout the year of disharmony and nepotism behind the scenes at the club.
+On 8 August 2025, Shane Flanagan's contract as head coach was extended until the end of 2028.

+To start the 2026 NRL season, St. George Illawarra lost their first seven matches, the worst start in the club's history, including the histories of St. George and Illawarra as separate entities.

+Amid mounting pressure and continued poor on-field performances, Shane Flanagan was dismissed as head coach on 20 April 2026 following a winless start to the season, with General Manager of Football Ben Haran also departing the club.

+St. George Illawarra would go on to lose their opening twelve matches to start the 2026 NRL season.
+In round 13, the club won their first game in 295 days defeating defending premiers Brisbane at Suncorp Stadium.
+Despite a late season surge which saw the club win two games in a row for the first time in twelve months, St. George Illawarra's first ever wooden spoon was all but confirmed after the club lost to rivals Canterbury in round 25.
+St. George Illawarra needed to win their remaining three matches and hoped other results went their way in order to avoid last place.
+It was also the first time since 1938 that any St. George affiliated side had come last in the top grade.